Updated on 12/8/21

 Examine Any Negative Self-Talk

-Depression is often a subconscious voice that relentlessly tells you there is no point to anything.
-Therapist Tina B. Tessina, author of “It Ends With You: Grow Up and Out of Dysfunction,” suggested examining and combating negative, irrational thoughts.
+Depression is often a subconscious voice that relentlessly tells you there is no point inanything.
+Therapist Tina B. Tessina, author of “It Ends With You: Grow Up and Out of Dysfunction,” suggested examining and combating irrational or negative thoughts.
 Once they rise to your consciousness, you will have more control of them.
-You can then gradually replace these thoughts with positive, rational beliefs.
+You can then gradually replace these negative thoughts with positive, rational beliefs.
 Tell yourself over and over again that there is a point, even if you don’t believe it immediately.

 Look at External Factors

-Sometimes external factors kill motivation and contribute to clinical depression.
+Sometimes external factors kill motivation, trigger negative emotions, and contribute to clinical depression.
 Let’s say you are stuck in a dead end job.
 The only motivation you have to do good work is to keep your job and put food on the table.
 This is obviously not as stimulating as an environment where you can eventually move up and have increased responsibilities if you work hard.

-Here are a few more common situations that might be killing your motivation:
+Here are a few more common situations that might be hurting your motivation: